 Yoga has at least these connections with intermittent fasting.

 First, the mindfulness that I get from yoga makes it easier to control my eating.
 This is confirmed by Dr Tim McCall, a medical doctor who has, for decades, reviewed all the studies on these matters.
-Google him speaking about weight if you want.
-I’ve also written about it on Flametree’s Facebook page, here.
+He’s an expert on about easy restorative yoga for weight control, stress reduction, and much more.
+I’ve also written about Dr Tim McCall on Flametree’s blog.

-The increase in strength has certainly allowed me to do better yoga poses, and some entirely new yoga poses.
+I have certainly found that the increase in strength and toning that I have already experienced, has certainly allowed me to do better yoga poses, and some entirely new yoga poses.
 On the Flametree Facebook page, you can follow my steady progress with the advanced yoga poses that are part and parcel of being a certified Senior Yoga Teacher.

-I’m making the point because about yoga pose progress because most would see it as surprising that anyone in their late 60’s can still be getting better at advanced yoga poses.
+I’m making the point because about yoga pose progress because most would see it as surprising that anyone in their so-called mature years can still be getting better at advanced yoga poses.
 So do I!
 But I love the ability to do so.